-Register for any of our three orchestras using these links:
+Register for any of our five programs using these links:

 Suzuki-Based Class for 5- and 6-year-olds (beginning violin for those who have never played)

 Prelude Orchestra (beginning strings with zero to little experience on violin, viola, cello, or bass)

 Overture Strings (beginning string players with one year of experience)

 Youth Symphony (main orchestra – for more advanced strings and all other symphonic instruments)